 - Saturday at 8:15 a.m. and 5:15 p.m.

 Patients may see the Chapel and all Masses on Channel 96.
 Mass is also celebrated on Sunday morning in the Meditation Chapel in the Hospital at 9:15 a.m.
 The main Hospital chapel is open from early morning until after the evening Mass, and the Meditation Chapel is always open.
 Persons of all faiths are welcome in either chapel.

-To contact a Chaplain, call the Pastoral Care Department at ext.
-6720, between 8 a.m. and 4 p.m., Monday - Friday.
+To contact a Chaplain, call the Pastoral Care office at extension 6720, between 8 a.m. and 4 p.m., Monday - Friday.
 At all other times, please dial the operator.